mher/flower/docs/prometheus-integration.rst

 Prometheus Integration
 ======================

-Flower exports several celery worker and task metrics in Prometheus' format.
+Flower exports several celery worker and task metrics in Prometheus format.
-The ``/metrics`` endpoint is available from the get go after you have installed Flower.
+The ``/metrics`` endpoint is available as soon as Flower is running.

 By default on your local machine Flower's metrics are available at: ``localhost:5555/metrics``.

-Read further for more information about configuration and available metrics please.
+Read on for configuration details and the list of available metrics.

-Complete guide on integration of Celery, Flower, Prometheus and Grafana is here: `Grafana Integration Guide`_.
+For a complete walkthrough of Celery, Flower, Prometheus and Grafana, see the `Grafana Integration Guide`_.

 Configure Prometheus to scrape Flower metrics
 ---------------------------------------------

-To integrate with Prometheus you have to add Flower as the target in Prometheus's configuration.
+To integrate with Prometheus you have to add Flower as a target in the Prometheus configuration.
 In this example we are assuming your Flower and Prometheus are installed on your local machine with their defaults and available at ``localhost:<port number>``.

-To add Flower's metrics to Prometheus go to its config file ``prometheus.yml`` which initially will look like this:
+To add Flower's metrics to Prometheus open its config file ``prometheus.yml``, which initially looks like this:

 .. code-block:: yaml